Leacick History, Family Crest & Coats of Arms

 Early Origins of the Leacick family

-Another 244 words (17 lines of text) covering the years 1685 and 1648 are included under the topic Early Leacick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leacick research.
+Another 122 words (9 lines of text) covering the years 1685 and 1648 are included under the topic Early Leacick History in all our PDF Extended History products and printed products wherever possible.

 Leacick Spelling Variations